 Other costs are more fluid.
-Eating is very much a question of what you want to spend: you can eat well in the budget curry houses or shwarma cafés of Bur Dubai and Karama for around 15dh (£2.50/US$4) per head, although a meal (with drinks) in a more upmarket establishment is likely to set you back around 300dh (£50/US$80) per head, and the sky is the limit in the top restaurants.
-Tourist attractions are also likely to put a big dent in your wallet, especially if you’re travelling with children: the cost of a family day out at one of the city’s water parks or kids’ attractions is likely to set you back at least 600dh (£100/US$165).
-On the plus side, transport costs are relatively modest, given the city’s inexpensive taxi services and metro system.
+Eating is very much a question of what you want to spend: you can eat well in the budget curry houses or shwarma cafés of Bur Dubai and Karama for as little as 15dh (£2.50/US$4) per head, although a meal (with drinks) in a more upmarket establishment is likely to set you back around 250dh (£47/US$70) per head, and the sky is the limit in the top restaurants.
+Tourist attractions are also likely to put a big dent in your wallet, especially if you’re travelling with children: the admission cost for a family of four to the Aquaventure water park, for example, is the best part of 1000dh (£100/US$280).
+On the plus side, transport costs are relatively modest, given the city’s inexpensive taxis and metro system.

 Taxes and tipping

 Room rates at most of the city’s more expensive hotels are subject to a ten percent service charge and an additional ten percent government tax; these taxes are sometimes included in quoted prices, and sometimes not.
 Check beforehand, or you may find your bill has suddenly inflated by twenty percent.
+You’ll also have to pay a further modest tourist tax (the “Tourism Dirham” as it’s officially known) on all overnight stays, ranging from 7dh to 20dh per night depending on the star-rating of your accommodation.
 The prices in most restaurants automatically include all relevant taxes and a ten percent service charge (though this isn’t necessarily passed on to the waiters themselves); whether you wish to leave an additional tip is entirely your decision.

 Crime, safety and the law

 Dubai is an exceptionally safe city – although a surprising number of tourists and expats manage to get themselves arrested for various breaches of local law (see Culture and etiquette) .
 Violent crime is virtually unknown, and even instances of petty theft, pickpocketing and the like are relatively uncommon.
-The only time you’re ever likely to be at risk is while driving.
+The only time you’re ever likely to be at risk is while driving or crossing the road.
 If you need to call the police in an emergency, dial t999.
-You can also contact the police’s Tourist Security Department toll-free on t800 4438 if you have an enquiry or complaint which you think the police could help you with.
+You can also contact the police’s Tourist Security Department toll-free 24hr on t800 423 if you have an enquiry or complaint which you think the police could help you with.
 For the latest information about safety issues it’s also worth having a look at the international government websites.

 Illegal substances and prescription drugs